xdevplatform/search-tweets-python/README.rst

     Twitter for iPhone
     Twitter for iPhone
-    Twitter for Android
     Twitter for iPhone
     Twitter for iPhone
     Twitter for iPhone
     Twitter for iPhone
+    Twitter for Android
     Twitter for iPhone
-    Twitter for iPhone
+    Airtime Pro
     Twitter for iPhone